felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 world what I could do when given proper motivation.
 So I got to work, big time.
 My focus in mid-June was higher than ever, thanks to survival instincts that kicked into high gear.
-One of my first personal goals was to get through the *DevOps Handbook* before the end of my extended probation, partly to prove to myself that I could accomplish something for once.
+One of my first personal objectives was to get through the *DevOps Handbook* before the end of my extended probation, partly to prove to myself that I could accomplish something for once.